Sakata

 Local Currency

-The official currency is the Japanese Yen (JPY).
-US dollars and Euros are rarely accepted for daily transactions, so carrying local currency is highly recommended.
-While credit cards are increasingly accepted at major hotels, larger shops, and upscale restaurants, smaller local vendors, temples, and taxis often require cash.
-You can find ATMs that accept international cards at local 7-Eleven convenience stores or post offices throughout the city.
+The official currency used in Sakata is the Japanese Yen (JPY).
+US Dollars and Euros are not accepted for everyday transactions, so passengers should plan to carry Yen cash, especially for small purchases, local snacks, and traditional teahouses.
+While major credit cards are widely accepted at modern shopping centers and hotels, cash is still highly preferred at smaller, family-run establishments and temples.
+ATMs that accept international cards can be found at local 7-Eleven convenience stores and post offices throughout the city center.

 Safety Considerations